 Now I may be wrong but I get the distinct impression that it is only a minority of parents who stick to the 48-hour rule.
 And I do totally get it.
 If symptoms have gone and the child seems back to their normal self, it’s hard to keep them off for a further full two days.
 Especially if you are under pressure to return to work etc.

-But this brings me on to the main argument for not sending kids in when they’re a bit ill.
+But this brings me on to the main and most important argument for not sending kids to school when they’re a bit sick.
 And that is consideration for others.

 As a teacher, before I had children, I wouldn’t think twice about going in with a cold.
 Even if I felt pretty rough, I’d probably drag myself in rather than take time off.
 Sometimes it was just easier.
 It can be such a pain telling the person covering what you need them to do and as I mentioned before, it is a real pain in the butt for the school when you’re not there.